Super Lawyers

 The primary clinical symptoms used to make a diagnosis of TTTS in monochorionic pregnancies are:

-• Amniotic Fluid Levels: when TTTS occurs the donor twin will have a smaller bladder and low levels of amniotic fluid in the amniotic sac (oligohydramnios, defined as the deepest pocket of amniotic fluid of fewer than 2 centimeters).
+• Amniotic Fluid Levels: When TTTS occurs, the donor twin will have a smaller bladder and low levels of amniotic fluid in the amniotic sac (oligohydramnios, defined as the deepest pocket of amniotic fluid of fewer than 2 centimeters).
 The recipient twin will have excess amniotic fluid levels (polyhydramnios, defined as the deepest pocket of amniotic fluid greater than 8 centimeters).

-• Umbilical Cord Differences: with TTTS the umbilical cord of the recipient twin will often appear larger compared to the donor twin, due to the excess blood levels being circulated.
+• Umbilical Cord Differences: With TTTS, the umbilical cord of the recipient twin will often appear larger compared to the donor twin, due to the excess blood levels being circulated.

 The Quintero staging system is the best path to diagnose twin-twin transfusion syndrome.
-This includes measurement of bladder sizes, polyhydramnios/oligohydramnios, Doppler findings, and the presence of hydrops fetalis which suggests the most advanced and precarious stage of TTTS.
+This includes measurement of bladder sizes, polyhydramnios/oligohydramnios, Doppler findings, and the presence of hydrops fetalis, which suggests the most advanced and precarious stage of TTTS.

 Treatment Options